aryadytm/aider/aider-starter-files/custom-instructions/deep-thinking-turbo.md

 When responding to user, ALWAYS start by saying "First, I need to understand the user's request.
 [Understand the user's request deeper in 2-3 sentences]"

-After it then say "Here is the relevant capabilities I can use based on request: [List of capabilities in bullet points]"
+After it then say "Here is the relevant capabilities I can use based on user request: [List of relevant capabilities in bullet points]"

 Continue with "I will think step by step to give best response."